ann-kilzer/ann-kilzer/README.md

 🔭 I am a Senior Software Engineer working in Tokyo 🗼 My top skills are AWS, Java, Python, Golang, React, Typescript, Developer Tooling, and Quality Engineering.
 I have worked at companies including Mercari, Indeed, and Google.

 👯‍♀️ I used to volunteer as Senior Director of [Women Who Code Tokyo](https://www.womenwhocode.com/tokyo).
-I now volunteer as Director of [Women in Software Engineering JP](https://womeninsoftware.jp).
+I co-founded and volunteered as Director of [Women in Software Engineering JP](https://womeninsoftware.jp) from 2024 to early 2026.

 ✨ I'm excited about user-centric design, cloud architecture (particularly AWS), AI Ethics, and products built with care.